 - 1. Submit a Licensing Division Waiver/Administrative Approval/Relative Non-Safety Exemption DCYF 15-411 form to the LD senior administrator or designee when requesting a waiver. - 2.
 Upload the signed form in FamLink. - 3.
-Notify the IV-E specialist of all approved waivers.
+Notify IV-E specialists of all approved waivers.